Zhangixalus arvalis: Habitat and conservation

 Zhangixalus arvalis occurs in disturbed lowland (elevations below 1000 m) agricultural areas where traditional farming practices prevails; it inhabits bamboo forests, orchards, sugar-cane fields, scrubland, and cultivated fields.
 Reproduction involves a lek-type mating system where males form a chorus group on twigs or leaves near canopy.
 Female selects a male and carries him down to the damp forest floor (usually a temporary pool), digs a hole, lays foamy eggs in the nest, and then covers the nest with decomposed bamboo leaves or other plant material.
 The development to metamorphosis takes about 40 days.

 The population of Zhangixalus arvalis is fragmented.
 It is threatened by habitat loss caused by infrastructure development for industry and human settlement, and by agricultural pollution.
 Conservation measures include maintaining traditional agricultural practices.
-Taiwan Wildlife Conservation Act classifies its as "endangered", as do the IUCN Red List of Threatened Species.
+Taiwan Wildlife Conservation Act classifies its as endangered, as does the IUCN Red List of Threatened Species.